mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

 ## Then I Draw

 I'm pretty quick at getting to orders and average a 24--48 hour turn around to complete a portrait.
-Once completed I'll tweet out the drawing and then email you the original PNG file[^png-file] with adequate resolution to make an 8&times;10 (or A4 for my European friends) print.
+Once completed I'll tweet out the drawing so my followers can enjoy it and then email you the original PNG file[^png-file] with adequate resolution to make an 8&times;10 (or A4 for my European friends) print.
 If you ordered the **Making of Video Add-on** the YouTube and Dropbox download links will follow a couple days later.

 [^png-file]: Paper by FiftyThree exports a PNG file measuring 2048&times;1536 pixels, viewable in most graphics software.
 You get the raw file --- unaltered and without a watermark.